ryrob30/mobile-services.en/help/android/phonegap/phonegap.md

    <param name="android-package" value="com.example.phonegaptest.ADBMobile_PhoneGap" />
    ```

-## Include the AppMeasurement Library
+## Include the AppMeasurement library

 1. To download the AppMeasurement library, see [Get the SDK](/help/android/getting-started/dev-qs.md).
 1. Drag the the `adobeMobileLibrary.jar` file to your `src` folder.